vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ## Scope

-The default theme in Vue Storefront comes with support for plenty of functionalities out of the box, which is excellent if you don't want to deal with the UI or styling.
+The default theme in Vue Storefront comes with support for many functionalities out of the box, which is excellent if you don't want to deal with the UI or styling.
 However, this comes at a cost.
 The fewer functionalities your platform supports, the more overriding it requires.

 It's hard to list all functionalities your platform should support.
 Still, you can get a general idea by browsing individual composables in the [`packages/composables/src` folder](https://github.com/vuestorefront/ecommerce-integration-boilerplate/tree/master/packages/composables/src) in the boilerplate repository.
 For example, [`useCart` composable](https://github.com/vuestorefront/ecommerce-integration-boilerplate/blob/master/packages/composables/src/useCart/index.ts) has the following handlers:

-- `load`
+- `load`,
-- `addItem`
+- `addItem`,
-- `removeItem`
+- `removeItem`,
-- `updateItemQty`
+- `updateItemQty`,
-- `clear`
+- `clear`,
-- `applyCoupon`
+- `applyCoupon`,
-- `removeCoupon`
+- `removeCoupon`,
-- `isInCart`
+- `isInCart`.

 API of your platform should have endpoints for most of these operations unless some can be performed on the frontend.
 One such example would be `isInCart`, which accepts `currentCart` and `product` as parameters.
-In most cases, this is enough information to check if the product is already in the cart without calling an API.
+In most cases, this is enough information to check if the product is already in the cart without calling the API.

 ## Getting started

 ### Fork boilerplate repository

 Now that we explained the basics, let's start creating an integration.
-Open the [eCommerce integration boilerplate repository](https://github.com/vuestorefront/ecommerce-integration-boilerplate) and click the `Use this template` button to fork it.
-This creates a copy of a repository and allows you to experiment with changes without affecting the original project.
+Open the [eCommerce integration boilerplate repository](https://github.com/vuestorefront/ecommerce-integration-boilerplate) and click the `Use this template` button.
+This creates a copy of a repository and allows you to make changes without affecting the original project.
 Enter the name of the new repository and click `Create repository from template`.

 Once the new repository is ready, clone it locally.